apache/echarts-doc/en/option-gl/component/axis3D-common.md

 #${prefix|default('#')} axisLabel(Object)
 Settings related to axis label.
 ##${prefix|default('#')} show(boolean) = ${defaultShow|default(true)}
-Set this to `false` to prevent the axis label from appearing.
+Set this to be `false` to prevent the axis label from appearing.

 ##${prefix|default('#')} margin(number) = 8
 The margin between the axis label and the axis line.